Case Study - How I helped reshape Europe’s largest bus network is planned - from the inside.

 A fragmented workflow hiding in plain sight

-When I joined the Network Planning domain in 2020, the main planning tool handled timetables, bus rotations, driver models, and publishing.
+I first flagged this in 2020, but spent my early years delivering what the business asked for before I earned the mandate to redesign in 2023.
+The main planning tool handled timetables, bus rotations, driver models, and publishing.
 Solid on paper.
 But zoom out, and a different picture emerged.

 Planners were also living in PowerBI dashboards, macro-heavy Excel files, profitability calculators, legal compliance checkers, and in-house scheduling tools, all running in parallel, all disconnected.